FreddyYJ/DialogFlowPlugin/README.md

 Also, it has two custom event to add some work at send/receive messages.
 Default is send response message to sender.

 # Changelog
+ver 0.1.0
+* Release beta plugin, will have lots of bugs

 ver 0.0.1
 * Init Project